-In the event Mr. Higgins' employment is terminated by Enzon without "cause" (as defined in the employment agreement) or by Mr. Higgins for "good reason" (as defined in the employment agreement), prior to May 31, 2004, Mr. Higgins will be entitled to receive: (i) cash payment equal to the remainder of his base salary until May 31, 2005; (ii) a cash payment equal to the aggregate target bonus, which would have been payable to Mr. Higgins (based on his salary at the time of his termination) for each fiscal year until the fiscal year ending June 30, 2005; (iii) reimbursement for any medical and dental coverage available to Mr. Higgins and any family member for a period of up to eighteen months commencing on the date of termination; (iv) cash payment equal to any unpaid base salary; (v) all shares of restricted Common Stock shall vest; and (vi) all options that have not vested at the time of termination will terminate; provided, however, a prorated portion of the tranche of unvested options that were scheduled to vest on the anniversary of the applicable grant date immediately following the date of such termination shall vest.
-In the event Mr. Higgins' employment is terminated by Enzon without cause or by Mr. Higgins for good reason subsequent to May 31, 2004, Mr. Higgins will be entitled to receive a cash payment equal to his annual base salary, his target bonus and the pro rata amount of the target bonus for the fiscal year in which he was terminated and items (iii), (iv), (v) and (vi) above.
+In the event Mr. Higgins' employment is terminated by Enzon without cause or by Mr. Higgins for good reason, prior to May 31, 2004, Mr. Higgins will be entitled to: (i) cash payments equal to his base salary from the date of termination until May 31, 2005; (ii) a cash payment equal to the aggregate target bonus, which would have been payable to Mr. Higgins (based on his salary at the time of his termination) for each fiscal year until the fiscal year ending June 30, 2005; (iii) reimbursement for any medical and dental coverage available to Mr. Higgins and any family member for a period of up to eighteen months commencing on the date of termination; (iv) a cash payment equal to any unpaid base salary through the date of termination, (v) all shares of restricted Common Stock shall vest; and (vi) all options that have not vested at the time of termination will terminate; provided, however, a prorated portion of the tranche of unvested options that were scheduled to vest on the anniversary of the applicable grant date immediately following the date of such termination shall vest.
+In the event Mr. Higgins' employment is terminated by Enzon without cause or by Mr. Higgins for good reason subsequent to May 31, 2004, Mr. Higgins will be entitled to receive a cash payment equal to his annual base salary, his target bonus and the pro rata amount of the target bonus for the fiscal year in which he was terminated and items (iii), (iv), (v) and (vi) above will apply.